kdboller/kdboller.github.io/_posts/2017-07-09-scaling-analytical-insights-with-python.markdown

 <img src="/assets/plotly_weighted_avg_ret_curve.png" alt="Weighted Average Retention Plot with Plotly" height="500"  style="width: 100%">

 <p>Across all of the Cohorts in the data set that Greg originally used, we had 757 total users.
-As you can see from the data above, in the month after their initial purchase, ~33% (row 3, Cohort Period 2) were retained in the second month -- at FloSports, we would call this M1 retention since M0 is the initial payment month. </p>
+As you can see from the data above, in the month after their initial purchase, ~33% (hovered over in the chart above) were retained in the second month -- at FloSports, we would call this M1 retention since M0 is the initial payment month. </p>

 <p><strong>There are certainly areas for improvement within my Python code, and I always welcome suggestions on improvements, but regardless this is a massive time saver and is much easier to check for mistakes and therefore much less error-prone.</strong></p>